RiceComp427-Spring2019/comp427-hw1-paranoia-Donpommelo/README.md

 - Assumptions:
   - We assume that we will need to screen a large number of individuals in a limited time.
 These individuals are here to enjoy themselves and will be less receptive of security measures that put a damper on their mood. (compared to plane riders)
   - We assume that our physical employees will not be experts on computer security.
   - We assume that we use a venue that already has some basic safety measures in place (fire evacuation routes, first aid stations).
-If it does not have these.
 - Assets:
   - The physical wellbeing and happiness of attendants and staff.
   - The value of the venue and event.